jarradseers/express-load/README.md

 # Express Load

+## NOTE:
+The successor to this module is here: [consign](https://www.npmjs.com/package/consign) it's not express specific and is lighter in weight.
+Check it out :)

 The _express-load_ module provides the ability to load scripts into an Express instance from specified directories or files.
 Make large express MVC applications easier to develop by allowing a logical file separation without having to require your scripts.
 See the examples folder for information.